Comparing a Compact-Binary Mass-Shell Model with Select Observed Gravitational Waves: Results

-One can see that Eq. (\ref{esimp}) is derived by considering only the $R_{00}$ terms in Eq. (\ref{goo}) for Eq. (\ref{endens2}).
-Comparing Eqs. (\ref{esimp}) and (\ref{energy}), the latter presents a systematic enhancement to the energy computation, which yielded the anticipated GW150914 and GW170817 values to be, respectively, $E(t_C)\simeq3.26 M_\odot c^2$ and $E(t_C)\simeq0.14 M_\odot c^2$.
-Also, one can determine the maximum coalescence rotational velocity the model allows, to avoid negative energy calculations.
-The energy via Eq. (\ref{energy}) is zero at $\beta_C^2\simeq0.190$, which sets the ceiling value for the normalized velocity: $v_C\leq0.435 c$.
-This is comparable with the rotational velocity at the total mass ISCO radius: $v_\text{ISCO}=0.408c$.
+Comparing Eqs. (\ref{esimp}) and (\ref{energy}), the latter presents a systematic enhancement to the energy computation, yielding the anticipated GW150914 and GW170817 energy values of, respectively, $E(t_C)\simeq3.26 M_\odot $ and $E(t_C)\simeq0.14 M_\odot $.
+Furthermore, one may determine the maximum coalescence rotational velocity permitted by this approximation, in order to avoid unphysically negative energy values.
+The energy given by Eq. (\ref{energy}) vanishes at $\beta_C^2\simeq0.190$, which sets an upper bound, ceiling value on the normalized velocity of $\beta_C\leq0.435$.
+This is comparable to the rotational velocity at the total mass ISCO radius: $\beta_\mathrm{ISCO}=0.408$, which may serve as an extra constraint.